josmyJJ/HidingIrrelevantContent/README.md

 ```

 3. Edit loaded constructor to User
-    * Open the User.java file
+    * Open the User.java
     * Delete the existing loaded constructor
     * Right-click the word Java and Select Generate -> Constructor
     * Click on email, password, firstName, lastName, enabled, username, userImage
     * Click OK

 4. Generate getters and setters for userImage
   * Right click inside the user class and generate getters and setters

-5. Edit the DataLoader Class
+5. Edit the DataLoader class
   * Open the DataLoader.java
   * Edit the contents to look like this:

 ```java
 import org.springframework.beans.factory.annotation.Autowired;